sveltejs/kit/documentation/docs/01-project-structure.md

 `%svelte.head%` is replaced with `<link>` and `<script>` tags that power the application as well as content from the `<svelte:head>` tags defined in your layouts and pages.

-`%svelte.body%` is where whole content (HTML) as well as self-hydratating JavaScript code is put.
+`%svelte.body%` is where the HTML for your application is rendered.

 `%svelte.assets%` is replaced by actual base path to assets.
 This is typically empty string and often not needed, but if you choose to change `config.kit.paths` option in `svelte.config.js` for some reasons, it will help to correctly load assets.